 Circus Circus’ owner Phil Ruffin hasn’t announced any layoffs at Treasure Island, his other Las Vegas casino.

 Wynn Resorts was able to pay its Las Vegas employees during the closure.
 Unfortunately, time might be running out for some of those employees.
 Hours at some venues inside the luxury resort are being cut back.
 Furloughs and layoffs might follow, as the recovery continues to be slow.

 Caesars merger will result in layoffs too

-Last week the Caesars Entertainment merger with Eldorado Resorts became official.
-A major part of this deal is for the company to find ways to lower expenses, reduce costs, streamline operations.
+Last week, the Caesars Entertainment merger with Eldorado Resorts became official.
+A major part of this deal is for the company to find ways to lower expenses, reduce costs and streamline operations.

-Caesars will look to sell some unused land and casinos to generate some revenue while reducing overhead and debt.
+Caesars will look to sell some unused land and casinos to generate revenue while reducing overhead and debt.
 The company is also consolidating.
-All four Eldorado Resorts players club members will become part of Caesars Rewards.
+Members of all four Eldorado Resorts players clubs will become part of Caesars Rewards.
 This will streamline marketing expenses for the new company.

 Most mergers result in reducing the number of employees because there’s often overlap in jobs.
 The casino operator with more than 50 properties in the US will undoubtedly have redundant staffers.
-The company is planning on laying off some employees during its transition into “New Caesars.”
+The company is planning to lay off some employees during its transition into “New Caesars.”